pqrkchqps/diehard-dot-fund-user-manual/en/keeping_up_to_date.md

 ### Replying by email

-If you have thread email settings for a particular thread set to **All activity**, you can reply to any comments you receive directly via email and your replies will be posted in the Loomio thread.
+You can reply to any comments you receive directly via email and your replies will be posted in the Loomio thread.
 You can also choose to view the comment in the context of the thread on Loomio by clicking the **view it on www.loomio.org** link in the footer of the email.